SaiskiFunctions/GraphWFC.rs/README.md

 ```

 Given the example graph above the directional relationship between the nodes in the graph can be encode in the adjacency matrix below.
 This is assuming that the graph encodes 4 cardinal directions in 2-dimensional space.
 As we can see, vertex `3` connects to vertex `2` in the north and does not connected to vertex `1`.
 If we read down the `3` column we can see that at row `1` there is a `0`, indicating no connection between these two nodes.
 In row `2` there is a `1` which encodes the `North` direction.

+[MD NOTES: The example below is not an adjacency matrix, as such a matrix should contain only ones and zeroes (indicating an edge or not).
+What we use is a sort of 'extended' definition for an adjacency matrix which we should make clear here.]

 `Adjacency Matrix`:
 ```